Latikashree/Latikashree.github.io/README.md

 In the dataset, each record represents a ride made by either a casual or a member customer of Cyclistic.
 The data is organized across 12 CSV files, each corresponding to a specific month.
 Each file contains 13 columns, namely ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, end_lng, and member_casual.
 The dataset does not include specific individual details such as gender, age, address, payment information, or other personal details, maintaining a focus on ride-related information for enhanced privacy and compliance with data protection standards. further steps done for data exploration and preperation are as follows:

 - After extracting and unzipping the data, I uploaded it into a Microsoft Excel sheet for initial exploration.
 - During this process, I checked for duplicate entries, spelling errors, and issues related to letter casing but found none.
-Utilizing the filter option, I identified null values in specific columns such as start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat, and end_lng.
+Utilizing the filter option, I identified null values in specific columns such as start_station_name, start_station_id, end_station_name, end_station_id, end_lat, and end_lng.
 - In instances where start_station_name was blank, the corresponding start_station_id was also blank.
 - Some rows exhibited complete absence of information in start_station_name, start_station_id, end_station_name, and end_station_id.
 However, no null values were present in the started_at and ended_at columns.
 - Further filtering ensured that only three types of bikes (electric bike, classic bike, and docked bike) and two rider types (casual and member) were recorded.